jerke123/mridc/README.md

 ❗This is a fork from the original MRIDC repo, expanding on 3 things:

 - Made the RIM able to accept 3D data (for a batch size of 1).
-To use this, use the parameter consec_slices > 1
+To use this, use the parameter consec_slices > 1.
 - Included 2.5D convolutions for the (CI)RIM.
 This turns convolutional filter from a single 2D filter to 2 sequential 2D filters, one in-plane and one with the same dimensions in slice dimension and height.
-To make use
+To use this feature, set dimensionality to 3.
 - Included varialbe density poisson masking as an undersampling technique.
 To use this, use poisson2d as mask type.

 **Data Consistency (DC) is crucial for generalization in multi-modal MRI data and robustness in detecting pathology.**